Bing Ads policies — training

 While advertisers may do their best to adhere to our editorial policies, mistakes may still occur.
 Bing Ads includes a number of validation steps and features to assist with editorial compliance.
 For example, when building an ad, you may come across an inline alert or character limitation.

 If you don’t receive an inline alert and submit an ad, Bing Ads will confirm adherence to the other policies.
 If there is a concern, your ad or keywords will not be displayed, and are labelled as “Disapproved.”
-By understanding the editorial guidelines, you can avoid ad disapprovals, address them faster.
+By understanding the editorial guidelines, you can avoid, and more quickly address, ad disapprovals.

 Common causes of disapprovals

 There are some business types that require special attention, primarily due to their industries’ unique set of governing laws.
-Make sure that you review any special circumstances pertaining to your target market.
+Be sure to review any special circumstances pertaining to your target market.
 Here are general guidelines to avoid common editorial disapprovals:

 - Intellectual property policies